Aconitum carmichaelii ‘Arendsii’

 Seeds need good light to sprout, but the punnet should not be in direct sunlight.

 Seeds germinate in approx. 30 days.

 Or sow seeds directly in garden in autumn/winter and leave to get the required chilling from winter nature before germinating in the spring.

-SEED COUNT: Minimum 25 seeds per packet approximately.
+Seed Count: 25 seeds per packet approx.